yamerooo123/Sekiro_Gasme_Cheat_Table/README.md

 Also if you want to debug the game, use VEH Debugger instead of the default one (Windows debugger).
 I am not 100% sure why but my assumption is the game has antidebugging mechanism.
 Just use VEH debugger which is available in Cheat Engine settings.

 **Note 2:** This is 100% human generated code not a vibe code cheat.
-But yes I do use Google AI Overviews and ChatGPT to help me explain stuff when i could not solve it.
+But yes I do use Google AI Overviews and ChatGPT to help me articulate Microsoft ambiguous wording into a human explanation when i could not understand it.

 **Precondition**
 - don't use prayer beads to upgrade or else the cheat won't work (yeah me is still a noob.
 My RE isn't that good.
 I'm practicing.)